karolpiczak/EARS/README.md

 ./run.sh
 ```

-- Open the web browser to: http://RASPBERRY_PI_IP:5006/
+- Point the web browser to: `http://RASPBERRY_PI_IP:5006/`

 ## Training new models

-For the time being EARS comes preloaded with a very rudimentary model trained on the [ESC-50 dataset](https://github.com/karoldvl/ESC-50) (convnet consisting of 3 layers, 3x3 square filters), so it's recognition capabilities are limited for actual live scenarios.
+For the time being, **EARS** comes preloaded with a very rudimentary model trained on the [**ESC-50 dataset**](https://github.com/karoldvl/ESC-50) (convnet consisting of 3 layers, 3x3 square filters), so it's recognition capabilities are limited for actual live scenarios.

 If you want to train the same model on a different dataset:
 - Download the source code to a workstation/server with a GPU card.